gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/access-control.md

 interface.

 - `DefaultUserPredicate` - Can be used to define a list of auth strings a user must have to satisfy the predicate.
-This will also pass if the user is the owner, e.g. matches the `creatingUserId` the predicate was initialised with.
+This will also pass if the user matches the `creatingUserId` the predicate was initialised with (this does not have the be the same as the graph owner).
 - `NoAccessUserPredicate` - Will always deny any access if used.
 - `UnrestrictedAccessUserPredicate` - Will always permit access if used.